KarlSequeira20/CRM-Dashboard/README.md

     - **Justification**: 100% data privacy (no sensitive lead info leaves the machine) and $0 inference cost.
 - **Twilio WhatsApp API**: Industry standard for reliable, high-deliverability mobile alerts.

----

-## 🏗️ Design Decisions & Trade-offs

-1. **SQL Math vs. LLM Math**:
-    - *Decision*: All funnel calculations (Lead-to-Won rates, Total Revenue) are performed in the PostgreSQL layer using complex SQL aggregations.
-    - *Rationale*: LLMs are prone to "hallucinations" when performing arithmetic.
-Offloading math to SQL ensures 100% accurate KPIs, allowing the AI to focus on **qualitative strategy**.
-2. **Synchronous Dashboard Refresh**:
-    - *Decision*: The Streamlit "Refresh" button triggers a synchronous backend pipeline.
-    - *Trade-off*: While slower than an async trigger, it provides the executive with immediate feedback and a guaranteed "Success" state once the UI updates.
-3. **Immutability in Sync**:
-    - *Decision*: We use a `sync_logs` table to track every fetch.
-    - *Rationale*: Provides a reliable audit trail for debugging Zoho API issues and ensures idempotency during incremental syncs.

----

-## 🧠 Product Thinking: The "CRO Persona"

-This system isn't just a data bridge; it's a **context engine**.
-- **Strategic Persona**: The AI is prompted as a Chief Revenue Officer.
-Instead of saying "Leads are up by 10%," it says, "We have a 10% surge in Facebook leads, but conversion velocity is slowing—recommend re-allocating budget to High-Value Deals."
-- **Trend Intelligence**: The system automatically calculates performance deltas (e.g., vs 7-day averages) and presents them as colored indicators (Deltas) for immediate pulse checking.
-- **Daily Pulse**: The WhatsApp summary is limited to 400 characters, forcing the AI to provide only the "Critical Gap" and "Immediate Action," respecting the executive's time.